-St. Croix still debuts products at ICAST, Simpkins says, but it’s also pushing to unveil other products at specific events.
-St. Croix used this year’s Classic to debut its Legend Xtreme Series, its most sensitive (and expensive, at $650) line of rods ever, which the company says will likely become the “single most-significant new-product launch in the company’s 70-plus-year history.”
+St. Croix still debuts products at ICAST, Simpkins said, but it’s also pushing to unveil other products at specific events.
+St. Croix used this year’s Classic to debut its Legend Xtreme Series, its most sensitive (and expensive, at $650) line of rods ever, which the company said will likely become the “single most-significant new-product launch in the company’s 70-plus-year history.”

-Shimano uses the Classic for its freshwater debuts, and the Fred Hall Show in Long Beach, Calif., for saltwater product debuts, says Shimano America vice president Steve Ferrera.
+Shimano uses the Classic for its freshwater debuts, and the Fred Hall Show in Long Beach, Calif., for saltwater debuts, said Shimano America vice president Steve Ferrera.
 Getting the increasingly rare opportunity to talk to the end user has made those types of shows invaluable.

-The shift in timing is largely the result of the information era, Simpkins says.
-“Even when companies put out what were traditionally trade releases, these trade releases are getting into the hands of anglers so quickly that the expectation is that when they hear about a new product, they want the opportunity to purchase it immediately,” he says.
+The shift in timing is largely the result of the information era, Simpkins said.
+“Even when companies put out what were traditionally trade releases, these trade releases are getting into the hands of anglers so quickly that the expectation is that when they hear about a new product, they want the opportunity to purchase it immediately,” he said.

-St. Croix doesn’t use two-step distribution, meaning it does not sell its products to a distributor to sell to someone else, so it can better control pricing, Simpkins says.
-“We tell our retailers you cannot sell or advertise this product below this price,” he says.
+St. Croix doesn’t use two-step distribution, meaning it does not sell its products to a distributor to sell to someone else, so it can better control pricing, Simpkins said.
+“We tell our retailers you cannot sell or advertise this product below this price,” he said.
 “Because we’ve done this since inception of the St. Croix brand — for 72 years — we have outstanding compliance.”

-The e-commerce trend makes retailers stronger, Ferrera says, but manufacturers like Shimano can’t lose sight of those brick-and-mortar retailers, either.
-“If we’re going to do something with e-commerce, we’ve got to make sure there’s a fair shake for the brick-and-mortar guys,” he says.
-“At the same time, they can think about, How do you change the experience at retail to make sure it’s an experience that can beat Amazon?”
+The e-commerce trend makes retailers stronger, Ferrera said, but manufacturers like Shimano can’t lose sight of those brick-and-mortar retailers, either.
+“If we’re going to do something with e-commerce, we’ve got to make sure there’s a fair shake for the brick-and-mortar guys,” he said.
+“At the same time, they can think about, how do you change the experience at retail to make sure it’s an experience that can beat Amazon?”

-Rods are still purchased based on a personal and tactile connection, Ferrera says.
-“You can’t replicate that online,” he says.
+Rods are still purchased based on a personal and tactile connection, Ferrera said.
+“You can’t replicate that online,” he said.
 “The brand that can replicate that online wins the game, but for right now, that’s a touchy-feely part of industry, and you need that brick and mortar.”